-Aggressor means a student, staff member, or other member of the school community who engages in the harassment, intimidation, or bullying of a student.
+Aggressor - is a student, staff member, or other member of the school community who engages in the harassment, intimidation, or bullying of a student.

-Harassment, intimidation, or bullying means an intentional electronic, written, verbal, or physical act that:
+Harassment, intimidation, or bullying - is an intentional electronic, written, verbal, or physical act that:

-- 1. Physically harms a student or damages the student's property; - 2.
-Has the effect of substantially interfering with a student's education; - 3.
-Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or - 4.
-Has the effect of substantially disrupting the orderly operation of the school.
+- Physically harms a student or damages the student's property. - Has the effect of substantially interfering with a student's education. - Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment. - Has the effect of substantially disrupting the orderly operation of the school.